isabella232/laravel-share-dialog-docs/docs/Idea.md

 ## Motivation

 It becomes very time consuming to add share functionality in your laravel projects and therefore the development process gets disturbed. <br/>
-This package aims to solve the problem and enables you to share your projects' entities with other users with minimal effort.
+This package aims to solve the problem and enables you to share your project's entities with other users with minimal effort.

 ## Philosophy